Digital Journalist - Nairobi

 Are you the right candidate?

-- An excellent level of spoken and written English
+- An excellent level of spoken and written English, including outstanding spelling and grammar

 - A thorough knowledge and understanding of the news and current affairs of sub-Saharan Africa